BoQsc/Godot-3D-Male-Base-Mesh/README.md

 * Small hand or arm movements: Fingers might twitch or hands may subtly sway, giving the impression of relaxed movement.
 * Head movement: The character might make tiny adjustments in head position, such as tilting slightly or a minimal turn, to make it look more natural.

+This type of animation adds realism without requiring complex motions or actions.
+The focus is on making the character seem "alive" in a stationary position.

 # Godot-Male-Base-Mesh
 > I'm making a game and just wanted to help other game developers so i made a
 >  male base mesh with a full rig and uv unwrapped it and put it under the CC0 license.